mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 170 - Refactor with Functional Changes/readme.md

   return n * factorial(n-1);
 }

-// This is very small example
+// This is a very small example
 // Things go works while dealing with huge code
 ```